Keimyung Med J Search

 • 4) Journal names should use the recognized abbreviation of Index Medicus.

-• 6) References not specified below are described in the general terms of Uniform Requirement for Manuscripts Submitted to Biomedical Journals (2010 edition).
+• 6) References not specified below are described in the “Citing Medicine (2nd edition)” from the National Library of Medicine (http://www.nlm.nih.gov/citingmedicine).

 Reference method is based on the following example.